-1 Standardized EBITDA, Adjusted EBITDA, Adjusted net (loss) earnings and Adjusted net (loss) earnings per share / unit are not recognized measures under International Financial Reporting Standards ("IFRS").
-Management believes that in addition to revenue, net (loss) earnings and cash flows, the supplemental measures of Adjusted net (loss) earnings, Adjusted net (loss) earnings per share / unit, Standardized EBITDA and Adjusted EBITDA are useful as they provide investors with an indication of earnings from operations and cash available.
-Investors should be cautioned, however, that Standardized EBITDA, Adjusted EBITDA, Adjusted net (loss) earnings and Adjusted net (loss) earnings per share / unit should not be construed as an alternative to net (loss) earnings determined in accordance with IFRS as an indicator of Boyd's performance.
+Standardized EBITDA, Adjusted EBITDA, Adjusted net earnings and Adjusted net earnings per share / unit are not recognized measures under International Financial Reporting Standards ("IFRS").
+Management believes that in addition to revenue, net earnings and cash flows, the supplemental measures of Adjusted net earnings, Adjusted net earnings per share / unit, Standardized EBITDA and Adjusted EBITDA are useful as they provide investors with an indication of earnings from operations and cash available.
+Investors should be cautioned, however, that Standardized EBITDA, Adjusted EBITDA, Adjusted net earnings and Adjusted net earnings per share / unit should not be construed as an alternative to net earnings determined in accordance with IFRS as an indicator of Boyd's performance.
 Boyd's method of calculating these measures may differ from other public issuers and, accordingly, may not be comparable to similar measures used by other issuers.
-For a detailed explanation of how Boyd's non-GAAP measures are calculated, please refer to Boyd's MD&A filing for the period ended June 30, 2020, which can be accessed via the SEDAR Web site (www.sedar.com).
+For a detailed explanation of how Boyd's non-GAAP measures are calculated, please refer to Boyd's MD&A filing for the period ended September 30, 2020, which can be accessed via the SEDAR Web site (www.sedar.com).